cscwcu/workshops/github/05_branches_prs_merging.md

 4. Review the changes you made in your new branch and create the pull request.
 5. Add a title and description for your pull request, and then click on the "Create pull request" button.

 Congratulations!
 You've created a pull request to merge your changes from the new branch into the `main` branch.
-Pull requests are allow you to review the changes made in the branch and discuss them with other contributors before merging them into the main codebase.
-The role of a _PR manager_ is to review and merge pull requests.
+Pull requests allow you to review the changes made in the branch and discuss them with other contributors before merging them into the main codebase.
+The role of a **pull request manager**(PR manager) is to review and merge pull requests.
 In a professional setting, the PR manager is typically a senior developer or team lead.
 Here, you are your own PR manager.

 ### Exercise 5.3